8 Things to Know About Our Family of Two

 1. Although we do not have children, we are a family.

-2. We intended to be a family of three of four.
+2. We intended to be a family of three or four.

-3. Choosing to be childfree after infertility was extremely difficult and involved courage.
+3. Choosing to be childfree after infertility was tough and involved courage.

-Just as we made the decision to start infertility treatments, there came a point when we decided to stop.
-After multiple, devastating, failed infertility procedures, we were faced with choices.
-We could continue the same treatments, we could try treatments using donor gametes, we could stop treatments and live childfree, or we could stop treatments and pursue adoption.
-These choices may seem simple as you read them, but they are all quite complex and some are also extremely expensive.
-After a lot of time, discussion, fear-facing, and soul searching we decided, for many reasons, to stop treatments and live childfree.
+These choices may seem simple as you read them, but they are all quite complex, and some are also extremely expensive.
+After a lot of time, discussion, fear-facing, and soul searching, we decided, for many reasons, to stop treatments and live child-free.

 4. We didn’t “give up.”